thein-zaw-22/nihongo-speech-feedback/README.md

   - `LLM_PROVIDER`: The language model provider.
 Can be `openai` (default) or `bedrock`.
   - `OPENAI_API_KEY`: Required if `LLM_PROVIDER` is `openai`.
   - `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_REGION_NAME`: Required if `LLM_PROVIDER` is `bedrock`.
+  - `AWS_SESSION_TOKEN`: Optional, if using temporary credentials.
+  - `BEDROCK_MODEL_ID`: Bedrock model ID for the Converse API.
+Defaults to `amazon.nova-lite-v1:0`.
+You must enable access to the chosen model in the Bedrock Console for your AWS account and region.
+  - `BEDROCK_INFERENCE_PROFILE_ARN`: Required for Nova models.
+Set an inference profile ARN or ID and the app will call Converse with that profile.
+The app does not fall back to on-demand `modelId` for Bedrock.

 - Django settings highlights:
   - `SECRET_KEY` is a placeholder in code; change it for any non-local use